Postgresql Query performance - Explain - Scans

 However, the real execution time of a query also depends on the machine the server is running on.
 This machine may be brand new and powerful, or old and barely functionning.
 It may also be running processes that consume precious available resources.

 The query optimizer does not have access to the overall machine context and the overall query time as experienced by the user is unknown to the optimizer.
-The optimizer also does not have access to external metrics such as monetary cost, user satisfaction, etc.
+It also does not have access to external metrics such as monetary cost, user satisfaction, etc.

 Instead the optimizer combines a measure of CPU cycles and I/O accesses to 1) derive a cost function and 2) minimize this cost function.